For Oral Answer on : 20/06/2023

 Asked by: David Stanton T.D.

-* To ask the Tánaiste and Minister for Defence the number of applications currently being processed by the Defence Forces as a result of the most recent recruitment campaign; and if he will make a statement on the matter.
+* To ask the Tánaiste and Minister for Defence if he will report on the outcome of the current recruitment campaign in respect of all branches of the Defence Forces; and if he will make a statement on the matter.

 – David Stanton T.D.